nimblehq/infrastructure-templates/CONTRIBUTING.md

         └── index.ts
 ```

+> [!NOTE]\
+> The `skeleton` folder and the `templates` folder are the two main folders that are used to generate the project files

+- The `skeleton` folder contains the addon's files and folders ready to be directly copy-pasted into the generated project if the related addon has been selected.
+These files serve as a starting point or "skeleton" for the specific addon.

+- On the other hand, the `templates` folder houses the logic for determining which files need to be copied from the templates folder into the core project files.
+It includes instructions on what files should be formed based on the type of addon/module being added (common addons, AWS modules, or standard files).

+In summary, while the `skeleton` folder provides the files and folders needed for the addon, the `templates` folder handles the dynamic copying and integration of those files within the core project structure.

 ### Add a new command

 To add a new command, create a new folder in the `src/commands` and add the `index.ts` file.